digora/Getting-and-Cleaning-Data-Course-Project/README.md

 6.)
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package

 ## The files in this repo:
 1.)
-CodeBook.md <- Indicates all the variables and summaries calculated, along with units, in tidydataset.txt
+CodeBook.md <- Indicates all the variables and summaries calculated, along with units, in tidydataset.csv

-2.) tidydataset.txt <- the tidy data set.
+2.) tidydataset.csv <- the tidy data set.
 The output of run_analysis.R

 3.) run_analysis.R <- The R script that does the instructions above